 senior couple hugging

-Cataract Surgery in Norfolk and Virginia Beach
+Cataract Surgery and Treatments in Norfolk and Virginia Beach

 If you are experiencing blurry, distorted vision, trouble seeing at night, or colors that appear muted, it’s very possible that you have cataracts.
 With modern cataract surgery from the eye care experts at Virginia Eye Consultants, there are a variety of lens implant options (IOLs) and technology to help not only remove cataracts, but improve vision with LASIK-like results to reduce need for correction at all distances.